 Students who miss a school appointment, or are at risk of falling below the required attendance requirements as defined above shall be sent a warning letter, reminding the student of this policy and requirements of the Student Agreement and may be invited to attend an Evaluation Meeting to discuss whether independent study is in the best interest of the student.

-Students who have missed two assignments/attendance periods, (who have an attendance record of less than 50% during two attendance periods) or two school appointments (including Special Education services) will receive a second truancy notice and be dismissed according to the school's truancy policy (noted above).
-Parents or students who have concerns with this action are invited to produce evidence relating to your student's truancies in the following ways:
+Students who have missed two assignments/attendance periods, (who have an attendance record of less than 50% during two attendance periods) or two school appointments (including Special Education services) will receive a second truancy notice and be dismissed from the school according to the school's expulsion policy (noted above).

 If the truant student is an identified Special Education student, the ES will contact the Special Education Department with their documented attempts to contact the student/parent.
 If the ES receives approval from the Special Education Department, they will create and mail the 2nd truancy letter.
 A review of the student’s IEP will commence in relationship to the student’s truancy.

 4.16.1 Plagiarism Policy

 Definition of Plagiarism: According to Dictionary.com, plagiarism is defined as:

 The unauthorized use or close imitation of the language and thoughts of another author and the representation of them as one's own original work.